 When You Need an Enterprise App

 Enterprise apps support growing businesses in many ways.
 One of the biggest advantages of enterprise apps is their ability to improve productivity and efficiency.
-They help to optimize business processes in all areas of an organization and support new business models with greater transparency.
+They help to optimize business processes in all areas of an organization.
+Plus, they support new business models with greater transparency.

 Benefits of Enterprise Apps for Customers

 Custom business software improves customer interactions.
-An enterprise app can enhance communication between a business and its customers by providing real-time access to information.
+Enterprise apps can enhance communication between a business and its customers with real-time information.
 Custom business apps also enable customers to purchase and access digital products in just a few convenient clicks.

-When an enterprise app gives customers and clients more access to everything they need, it reduces the customer service burden on the business.
-Enterprise software solutions can also serve up customer insights and analytics for sales executives and customer-facing staff.
+Enterprise apps can give customers and clients more access to everything they need.
+That's when the app reduces the customer service burden on the business.
+Enterprise software solutions can also provide customer-facing staff insights and analytics.
 Actionable insights empower better preparation for calls and enable more satisfactory responses to requests.

 Benefits of Enterprise Apps for Employees

 Enterprise app analytics don’t just support customer-facing roles, but organizations overall.
-The powerful insights unlocked by the more digestible data enterprise apps pave the way for companies to find and leverage competitive advantages, new market opportunities, and more — the list is endless.
+The powerful insights unlocked by the more digestible data enterprise apps move the needle.
+They pave the way for companies to find and leverage competitive advantages, new market opportunities, and more — the list is endless.

-Businesses can customize the KPIs they want to see and how they want the information presented, making it more actionable, and all in real time.
-Gone are the days when companies needed to wait weeks or even months after a sales cycle to understand market impact — now it’s right at their fingertips at any point in time.
+Businesses can customize their KPIs and how they want the information displayed, making it more actionable and in real-time.
+Gone are the days when companies needed to wait weeks or even months after a sales cycle to understand market impact.
+Now, it’s right at their fingertips at any point in time.

 How To Develop an Enterprise Application

 Before you jump into building an enterprise app to meet your organization’s needs, craft a strategy to set the foundation for success.
 Review all tools your company currently uses to see what is working and where you can attain more value.
 Plan for how your enterprise app will integrate with the apps you will retain.
 Determine specific KPIs to define success in such a way that you can quantify it and do an honest evaluation of your in-house abilities.
-Though you may be able to save on cost through building an enterprise app in-house, if you don’t have the expertise, you run the risk of it not effectively meeting your needs.
+You may be able to save on cost by building an enterprise app in-house, but if you don’t have the expertise, you run the risk of it not meeting your needs.

 Once you have a strategy in place, here is the process to follow to create an enterprise app:

-- Deploy and maintain — It’s showtime!
-Install the app on your employee’s devices, and share it on app markets if customers will also use it.
+2. Deploy and maintain — It’s showtime!
+Install the app on your employees’ devices, and share it on app markets if customers will also use it.
 The job isn’t over yet, as you’ll want to collect feedback for enhancements and fix defects as needed.

 Learn more about the Apple Developer Enterprise Program and how to distribute your enterprise app.